Toilet (room): History

-Into the modern era, humans typically practiced open defecation or employed latrines or outhouses over a pit toilet in rural areas and used chamber pots emptied into streets or drains in urban ones.
+Into the modern era, humans typically practised open defecation or employed latrines or outhouses over a pit toilet in rural areas and used chamber pots emptied into streets or drains in urban ones.
 The Indus Valley civilization had particularly advanced sanitation, which included common use of private flush toilets.
 The ancient Greeks and Romans had public toilets and, in some cases, indoor plumbing connected to rudimentary sewer systems.
-The latrines of medieval monasteries were known as reredorters; in some cases, these were connected to sophisticated water systems that swept its effluent away without affecting the community's drinking, cooking, or washing water. and some other countries, separate toilets remain the norm for reasons of hygiene and privacy.
-In modern homes outside of France, such separate toilets typically contain a sink.
-In Japan, the toilet sometimes has a built-in sink (whose waste water is used for the next flush) to allow users to clean themselves immediately.
-Japanese toilets also often provide special slippers—apart from those worn in the rest of the house—for use within the toilet.
+The latrines of medieval monasteries were known as reredorters; in some cases, these were connected to sophisticated water systems that swept its effluent away without affecting the community's drinking, cooking, or washing water.
+In the early modern period, "night soil" from municipal outhouses became an important source of nitrates for creating gunpowder.
+19th century refinements of the outhouse included the privy midden and the pail closet.

+Indoor toilets were at first a luxury of the rich and only gradually spread to the lower classes.
+As late as the 1890s, building regulations in London did not require working-class housing to have indoor toilets; into the early 20th century, some English homes were built with an upstairs toilet for use by the owners and an outhouse for use by the servants.
+In some cases, there was a transitional stage where toilets were built into the house but accessible only from the outside.
+After World War I, all new housing in London and its suburbs had indoor toilets.